learning-zone/css-basics/README.md

 a[id="a-02"] { background-image : url(n.png); }
 ```

-Contextual selectors are more specific than a single element selector.
-The embedded style sheet is closer to the element to be styled.
+Contextual selectors are more specific than a single element selector.The embedded style sheet is closer to the element to be styled.
 The last rule defined overrides any previous, conflicting rules.

 ```css
 p { color: red; background: yellow }